Elegant firefish: Description

 The elegant firefish is a slender, colourful fish.
 The dorsal fin has 7 spines and 27 to 32 soft rays while the anal fin has a single spine and 28 to 31 soft rays.
 The head is purple and the body colour is whitish or yellowish, gradually darkening to deep grey towards the tail.
 The fins have longitudinal bands of purple, red, black and orange.

 In the aquarium

 This fish is popular in reef aquariums and is resistant to diseases.
 These fish are relatively docile and will not attack tankmates where kept in a suitably sized aquarium; however, if kept in confined quarters these fish may squabble over territory.
 Firefish are commonly kept in nano reef aquariums.

 Firefish are prolific leapers.
-Thus, an aquarist contemplating the acquisition of either of these species should be certain that the aquarium hood will not easily allow the firefish to leap from the tank and expire.
+Thus, require aquarium hoods that will not easily allow the firefish to leap from the tank and expire.
 These fish should also be provided with rockwork to hide in.

 This and other species of firefish are occasionally spawned in captivity.